xuerin/easyalgorithmictrading/README.md

 - **Purpose**: Tests for stationarity in a portfolio of equities.
 - **Process**:
   1. Compute the hedge ratio by performing a linear regression between the two time series.
-  2. Test for stationarity of the linear combination using ADF.
+  2. Test for stationarity of the residuals (linear combination) using the ADF test.

 ---